epiverse-trace/tutorials-middle/learners/setup.md

 pak::pak(new_packages)
 ```

-You should update **all of the packages** required for the lesson, even if you installed them relatively recently.
+You should update **all of the packages** required for the tutorial, even if you installed them relatively recently.
 New versions bring improvements and important bugfixes.

 When the installation has finished, you can try to load the packages by pasting the following code into the console: